-With time, Lucia developed an understanding for when her mother reaches the door and gets up right before she enters.
+With time, Lucia developed an understanding of when her mother reached the door and gets up right before she enters.

-By complying with a delay, Lucia creates anger in her mother, whom eventually tells her she’ll call only once and then she’ll have to walk to school.
+By complying with a delay, Lucia creates anger in her mother, who eventually tells her she’ll call only once, and then she’ll have to walk to school.

 Now Lucia gets up right on time, but “makes her mother pay” by taking a lot of time in the bathroom.

-Notice what he does there?
+Notice what she’s doing there?
 She is indirectly blaming her mother for waking her up.